PetrNikolas/marley/README.md

 ### Development build and serve with live reload
 1. Run `yarn serve` to build the project for development and serve.

+#### Run with proxy
+1. Run `yarn serve:proxy` to build the project for development and serve with proxy config.

 ### Build for production
 1. Run `yarn build:prod` to build the project for production.